A Publication of Churches Under Christ Ministry

 Knowing the true history of the First Amendment helps one to understand this.
 See What is the history of the First Amendment? for a brief outline of that history.
 See Endnote for links to resources for more thorough studies.

-Catholic/Calvinist/Reformed theology, which persecuted heretics, as outlined in the above history, still has not changed.
-The thing that has changed is that they no longer have an establishment over which they have control.
+Catholic/Calvinist/Reformed theology, which persecuted heretics, still has not changed.
+The thing that has changed is that those who adhere to those theologies no longer have an establishment over which they have control.
 Thus, they no longer have the power to kill those who do not bow down to the church/state union.
 They are working tirelessly to regain their power.
 Like all satanic efforts, they use deceit, lies, craft, and so forth, to work toward their goal of union of church and state.
 History proves that all church/state unions have always resulted in corruption of the church, the state, and the people, except for a remnant.
 They work from the highest academic levels down to the political level, the church level, and finally to the lowest level – the level of the individual (saved and lost religious person).

 In the Old World, “establishment” meant union of one church with state.
 The fight against establishment tyranny in the American colonies and early Republic resulted in another type of establishment – multiple establishments.
 That continues to this day, but it is now a choice whether to be established or not.
 Establishment is still possible, if one looks at the meaning of establishment to include any union of church and state made possible by the law of man, the law of a civil government.

 Why do churches unite with the state and become legal entities (established churches)?
 For the love of money and earthly power.
 They think that more people will join their churches when civil government organizes them like a business.
 They also want to be able to hold property, insurance, and bank accounts in the name of the church.
 They want to be able to contract with pastors and pay them a salary instead of taking care of the pastor’s financial needs in a Bible way.
 They have been scared by “Christian” lawyers who make various false legal reasons.
-For more understandings on this, see Online version of Separation of Church and State: God’s Churches – Spiritual or Legal Entities?
+For more understandings on this, see False Reasons of “Christian” Lawyers and Pastors for Combining Church and State, Online version of Separation of Church and State: God’s Churches – Spiritual or Legal Entities?
 Chapters 9-13 or PDF of 2nd Edition of Separation of Church and State: God’s Churches – Spiritual or Legal Entities?
 Chapters 6-10.

 Most so-called-Christians cannot think spiritually or Biblically.
 They think according to the principles of the god of this world.
 They think that they need the tax-exemption so they will bring in more money to the corporation for man-made buildings and business programs (day-care centers, schools, Bible Colleges, and so forth).
 They try to serve God and mammon.
 They do not know or apply Bible principles for churches which clearly teach, among other things, separation of church and state, that God desires His churches to be spiritual entitles only.
 They surely do not understand that “No servant can serve two masters: for either he will hate the one, and love the other; or else he will hold to the one, and despise the other.
 Ye cannot serve God and mammon” (Lk.
 16.13).
 They give lip service to God, but dishonor and grieve Him by serving another master.